Oflucoder/termuxwc/README.md

 Vulkan support.

-Graphic accel support
+Graphic accel support if u have root access or u are on pc :p

-I am just starting to code, to port. i will probably have to edit wlroots by majority,
+I am just starting to code, to port. i will probably have to edit wlroots by majority. even, for the pc. its mmissing some stuff.

-theres huge integration missing in wlr/wlr_shm.c and wlr/wlr_renderer.c for devices like this.
+theres huge integration missing in wlr/wlr_shm.c and wlr/wlr_renderer.c, i need to apply patches. but every patch brings another ninja error.

-I need to patcch up a lot.
+I need to struggle lots

 The current build fails with call to undeclared function and no member named errors.